Common skin conditions, disorders and cancerous skin cells alike are treated using the most advanced medical care and procedures.

 Acne | Acne Scars

 Acne, also called acne vulgaris, is a common skin problem that occurs when oil and dead skin cells clog up the hair follicle.
 These blemishes appear where the skin has a greater number of oil glands such as the face, neck, chest, and back.
 Acne is very common among teens.
 It usually improves after the teen years when hormones stabilize.
-Many treatment options are available to improve the appearance of the skin, reduce anxiety and improve self-esteem of acne sufferers.
+Many treatment options are available to improve the appearance of the skin, reduce anxiety and improve the self-esteem of acne sufferers.

 Age Spots | Liver spots

 As people mature, age spots and freckles usually appear on sun-exposed areas such as the face, neck, hands, and back.
 These spots are commonly called liver spots as well and can be brown or grey discolorations with sharply defined edges, be either rounded or flat patches of skin.